-Long Term Acute Care, or LTAC, is a discharge setting recommended for patients who are still needing the medical care and monitoring of acute care but for a lengthened period of time.
+Long term acute care, or LTAC, is a discharge setting recommended for patients who are still needing the medical care and monitoring of acute care but for a lengthened period of time.
 The setting is similar to acute care but patients have been in the hospital for a longer period of time.

 Occupational therapy treatments in this setting are similar to acute care: shorter than rehab settings with a continued focus on discharge recommendations.
 Treatments may include functional mobility, ADL retraining, positioning, and therapeutic exercise.

-It is the most aggressive therapy setting, and is also the hardest to get approved for as a patient since it is the most expensive for insurance companies.
+Inpatient rehab is the most aggressive therapy setting, and is also the hardest to get approved for as a patient since it is the most expensive for insurance companies.

 As stated above, the path of care could go from acute care, to inpatient rehab, to subacute rehab.
 Oftentimes though, patients in the acute care setting that need further rehab will be sent directly to subacute rehab instead of inpatient rehab.